The Renaissance of Advertising Networks

 Before Programmatic Era, ad networks just connected the myriad of Advertisers and Publishers, acting as brokers between the supply and demand.
 Now, when this process was programmatically automated, some believe the role of ad networks has diminished.

-But, how strange it may sounds, the number of ad networks is continuously growing (based on Thalamus Advertising Database).
+But, how strange it may sounds, the number of ad networks is continuously growing.
 Ad networks, as a source of added value to direct advertising, now re-become the substantial part of the programmatic ecosystem.
 Today a combination of two is a key, as ad networks provide manual management that can’t be replaced even programmatic tech excellence.

 New Ad Networks place in the programmatic ecosystem